 Best Free Adobe Illustrator Alternative

 There are a lot of free alternatives to Adobe Illustrator out there.
+An Adobe Illustrator freeware alternative must do vector design, and luckily, there are a few that fit the bill.
 They range from apps for Desktop, Mac OS, iPad and other tablets, and more.

 Free Adobe Illustrator Alternative on Desktop: Inkscape